MysEcho/mys-monolith.github.io/_pages/about.md

 ---

 I am a Robotics Researcher interested in **Deep Learning and Computer Vision**.
 I will be attending **Nanyang Technological University, Singapore** starting August 2025.
-Currently, I am a Research Assistant at **Robotics Research Center (RRC), International Institute of Information Technology (IIIT H)** where I work with **path planning algorithms**.
-In the future, I would like to work on Social Navigation for Mobile Robots and deploy them in public spaces.
+Previously, I was a Research Assistant at **Robotics Research Center (RRC), International Institute of Information Technology (IIIT H)** where I worked extensively with **path-planning algorithms**.
+In the future, I would like to work on Visual Social Navigation for robots and deploy them in public spaces.
 I envision a future where robots are not just tools, but collaborative partners in our daily lives, enhancing human capabilities and improving quality of life.
 <!-- <figure>
   <img src="./images/acceptance.jpg" alt="Acceptance announcement">
 </figure> -->